-KOKOindia the Travel Company | March 22nd, 2018 | https://www.facebook.com/KOKOindiaTravel/
+KOKOindia Luxury Travels | March 22nd, 2018 | https://www.facebook.com/KOKOindiaTravel/

-Four Balinese inspired, luxury villas perch on a hill overlooking an unspoilt golden coastline fringed by palm groves.
+Four Balinese inspired, luxury villas perch on a hill overlooking an unspoilt stretch of golden coastline fringed with palm groves.
 The lushest of tropical plants create exotic surrounds for the handcrafted coconut wood structures, both inside and out.
 The design concept of the villas is intentionally simple - a chic central living/dining space with an en suite bedroom on either side, opening out onto a private infinity pool with the blue of the Indian Ocean just beyond.